codefresh-io/docs.codefresh.io/_docs/testing/unit-tests.md

 In this page we will see 4 ways of running unit tests in Codefresh:

 1. Running unit tests in a dockerfile (recommended only for smoke tests)
-1. Running unit tests with an external image (best for traditional applications)
+1. Running unit tests with an external image (best for traditional/simple applications)
 1. Running unit tests in the application image (not recommended, but very popular)
-1. Running unit tests using a special testing image (the recommended solution)
+1. Running unit tests using a special testing image (the recommended solution for complex applications)